cezarywojcik/CWStatusBarNotification/README.md

 [![Build Status](https://travis-ci.org/cezarywojcik/CWStatusBarNotification.png?branch=master)](https://travis-ci.org/cezarywojcik/CWStatusBarNotification)

+**NOTE:** You can find a `Swift` implementation of this library [in the swift branch of this repo](https://github.com/cezarywojcik/CWStatusBarNotification/tree/swift).

 `CWStatusBarNotification` is a library that allows you to easily create text-based notifications that appear on the status bar.

 ![demo](screenshots/demo.gif)